mgharvey/mgharvey.github.io/index.md

 Welcome to the website for the Harvey Lab at the University of Texas at El Paso.
 We study birds with a focus on diversity, genomics, and evolution.

 ### News:
 We are open to graduate school applicants during the upcoming admissions cycle.
-Additional information will appear here as it becomes available <a href="https://www.utep.edu/science/biology/academic-programs/apply-here.html" target="_blank">UTEP Biology Application Page</a>.
+Additional information will appear here as it becomes available: <a href="https://www.utep.edu/science/biology/academic-programs/apply-here.html" target="_blank">UTEP Biology Application Page</a>.